All Episodes

 Yeah, I'll do it right now.

-All right, so let me let me pull one thing up quickly here, guys, from Dan Bongino who noticed this as well.
+All right, so let me let me pull one thing up quickly here, guys, from Dan Bongino, who noticed this as well.

-And look, Dan Bongino is obviously a part owner and investor in Rumble.
+And look, Dan Bongino is obviously a part owner and investor in Rumble, but I don't think he does this for competitive reasons.

 I think he does it because he, like everybody else, wants truth and transparency.

-Now, Dan Bongino has five point eight million followers.
+Now, Dan Bongino has 5.8 million followers.

-I love what Elon is doing with Twitter, as I've repeatedly and publicly stated, but this is shady.
+Dan Bongino has 5.8 million followers on X. And he says this: I love what Elon is doing with Twitter, as I've repeatedly and publicly stated, but this is shady.

 I have almost 5 million followers here, and I signed up for monetization to see what the income stream looks like.